Halloween III: Season of the Witch: Music

+Release

 Artwork

-In 1983, Edd Riveria, designer of the film's theatrical poster, received a Saturn Award nomination from the Academy of Science Fiction, Fantasy & Horror Films, USA, for Best Poster Art, but lost to John Alvin's E.T.: The Extra-Terrestrial (1982) artwork.
+In 1983, Edd Riveria, designer of the film's theatrical poster, received a Saturn Award nomination from the Academy of Science Fiction, Fantasy & Horror Films, USA, for Best Poster Art at the 10th Saturn Awards, but lost to John Alvin's E.T.: The Extra-Terrestrial (1982) artwork.
 Riveria's poster art featured a demonic face descending on three trick-or-treaters.
 His artwork was later featured on the cover of Fangoria in October 1982.
 The stylized face on the theatrical poster is actually a distorted image of the witch mask which appears in the film.
 The image of the trick-or-treaters is similar to a shot in the movie that shows children in Phoenix, Arizona walking in silhouette with a red sunset in the background.

 Merchandising

 As part of a merchandising campaign, the producers requested Don Post to mass-produce the skull, witch, and jack-o'-lantern masks.
 Producers had given exclusive merchandising rights to Post as part of his contract for working on the film, and Post Studios had already successfully marketed tie-in masks for the classic Universal Monsters, Planet of the Apes (1968), Star Wars (1977), and E.T.: The Extra-Terrestrial (1982).
 Post used the original molds for the masks in the film to mass-produce masks for retail sale.
 He speculated, "Because the masks are so significant to the movie, they could become a cult item, with fans wanting to wear them when they go to see the movie."
 Post also gave mask-making demonstrations for a Universal Studio tour in Hollywood.
 The masks retailed for $25 when they finally appeared in stores.
 In October 2019, NECA announced that they would be releasing three 8" action figures of The Pumpkin, Witch, and Skull, which were released in March 2020.